Overview of Antigen Retrieval Techniques

+Antigen retrieval is essential in immunohistochemistry (IHC) due to protein cross-linking caused by formalin fixation, which masks antigenic sites and hinders antibody binding.
 Formaldehyde fixation usually generates methylene bridges which cross-link proteins and therefore mask the epitope of interest.
 It is essential to unmask the antibody epitopes in order to allow the antibodies to bind, either by heat (Heat Induced Epitope Retrieval: HIER) or enzymatic digestion (Proteolytic Induced Epitope Retrieval: PIER).
 To find the optimal antigen recovery method, we suggest that you test both HIER and PIER methods, compare their results and optimize the method as needed.
-Here are some tips to do this:
+Here are some tips to do this or consider working with professional IHC services for support with complex optimization:

 • Check for existing literature on how other scientists have visualized your antigen of interest.